Board Selection, Recruitment and Training

 Board members, where necessary, are to develop the relevant skills and competencies and to keep abreast of relevant laws and regulatory requirements.
 Board members may take on relevant training where there is a need to develop various skills and competences that contribute to the development of the Lodge.

 The board of directors conducts a self-evaluation annually.
 It measures how effective it has been in leading AHL towards the desired performance and good governance.
+The collated evaluation will be discussed at the Board meetings.
 The MC shall further compete a Governance Evaluation Checklist (GEC) as per submitted on the Charity Portal.